Global fit to $b \to c\tau\nu$ anomalies as of Spring 2024: Introduction

-which is consistent with the SM prediction \cite{Harrison:2020nrv} at $1.3\sigma$ level, see Table~\ref{tab:data_SM_summary}.
+which is consistent with the SM prediction \cite{Harrison:2020nrv} at $1.9\sigma$ level, see Table~\ref{tab:data_SM_summary}.
 Although these results still have large experimental uncertainties, it would be useful in the future to test some NP scenarios for the sake of the $R_{D^{(*)}}$ anomalies.
 We update the numerical formula for $R_{\Jpsi}$ in the presence of general NP contributions and put a prediction from our fit study. \item The $\Upsilon$ leptonic decays, $\Upsilon\to l^+ l^-$, are potentially connected to $R_{D^{(\ast)}}$ once one specifies NP interactions to the bottom quark and leptons.
 Although the SM contribution comes from a photon exchange, it is suppressed by the $\Upsilon$ mass squared.
 The sensitivity to NP is, therefore, not completely negligible, and the LFU of $R_{\Upsilon(nS)}\equiv \mathcal{B}(\Upsilon(nS) \to \tau^+ \tau^-) / \mathcal{B}(\Upsilon(nS) \to \ell^+ \ell^-)$ can be an important cross check of the $R_{D^{(*)}}$ anomalies.
 Furthermore, the BaBar collaboration has reported a result that slightly violates the LFU: $R_{\Upsilon(3S)}= 0.966 \pm 0.008 \pm 0.014$~\cite{Lees:2020kom}.
 We investigate the theoretical correlations in several NP models. \end{itemize}

 This paper is organized as follows.
 In Sec.~\ref{sec_GF}, we put the numerical formulae for the relevant observables in terms of the effective Hamiltonian.
 We also summarize the case for single-operator analysis.
 In Sec.~\ref{sec:Fit}, based on the generic study with renormalization-group running effects, we obtain relations among $R_{D}$, $R_{D^{\ast}}$, and $F_{L}^{D^{\ast}}$ in the LQ models and discuss their potential to explain the present data.
 Relations to the $\tau$ polarizations are also discussed.
 In Sec.~\ref{sec:Upsi_decay}, we also investigate the LFU violation in the $\Upsilon$ decays and show its correlation with $b\to c \tau \overline \nu$ observables.
-Finally, we conclude in Sec.~\ref{sec:conclusion}.
+Finally, we conclude in Sec.~\ref{sec:conclusion} and correlations in the precision measurements for each NP scenario are summarized in Table~\ref{tab:summary_table}.